FerasEKEK/FInAppNotifications/README.md

 **FInAppNotifications**
 ===
 In app notifications for ios written using swift.
-Supports textfield, images, audio, and normal notifications
+Supports textfield, images, audio, and normal notifications.
+Custom Extension Views can be implemented to add additional functionality.
+Also contains a notification queue.

 **What it looks like**
 =